Chas McCormick Player Props: Astros vs. Mariners

-On Thursday, Chas McCormick (.606 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the Seattle Mariners, whose starting pitcher will be George Kirby.
+On Friday, Chas McCormick (coming off going 0-for-4) and the Houston Astros face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
 First pitch is at 8:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rockies.

 Chas McCormick Game Info & Props vs. the Mariners